Our Verdict

 The exterior of the Nation Plus is built from thick rubber and suede leather, which did not suffer from major leakage issues, though it performed less admirably than we would have hoped for such a tall boot.
 That said, the rubber sole and outsole are one molded piece, so major damage would have to occur for a leak to spring there, and a waterproofing agent is daubed along the inside stitching where the rubber meets the suede.

-However, the seam that stitches the waterproofed, gusseted tongue to the leather upper allows water to leak through, lowering the maximum puddle depth to 4.5 inches.
-This is a shame since the boot's shaft is a full 12 inches high.
-While prolonged deep immersions are not what this model is meant to withstand, as soon as water enters through the tongue gusset, the Thinsulate foam insulation is very quick to soak it up, making the inner liner cold and soggy.
+We found the seam that secures the gusseted tongue to the leather upper allows water to leak through and lowers the maximum puddle depth to 6.25 inches.
+This is a shame since the boot's shaft is a full 10 inches high and can potentially perform better.
+While this model was not designed for prolonged deep immersions, as soon as water enters the tongue gusset, the Thinsulate foam insulation becomes saturated, making the inner liner cold and soggy.

 Comfort and Fit

-This boot fits true to size, though Pac boots tend to give a sloppier fit than others because they occupy a space somewhere between a traditional lace-up boot and a slip-on.
+This boot fits true to size and hugs the foot nicely.
+This is a welcome change as Pac boots tend to give a sloppier fit than others because they occupy a space somewhere between a traditional lace-up boot and a slip-on.
 The bottom of the liner on the Nation Plus offers only a thin felt piece between your foot and the firm sole below.
-After standing around in the boot for a while, we could feel the hardness of the sole.
-There is also a stiff leather reinforcement patch on the outside of the heel, where lots of abrasion occurs.
-This patch is stiff and dug into our Achilles tendons whenever we took a step forward.
-We thought this would change over time as the boots broke in, but it didn't.
-As such, these boots aren't that comfortable to wear.
+After standing around in the boot for a while, we noticed how hard the sole can feel.

 Traction

 The tread pattern on the Nation Plus is reminiscent of a pair of burly off-road tires, featuring deep lugs that offer good traction in soft snow and muck but keep enough surface area to travel on flat and slippery surfaces like icy pavement effectively.
-The soft, sticky rubber compound seems to aid in the grip on icy surfaces and does not cost the boot any grip on snow or hardpack.
-Every time we thought we had found a boot with good grip on the ice, we would slip the Nation Plus on the other foot and test them side by side, and every time the Nation Plus was among the grippiest.
-That said, ice is still ice, and nothing will guarantee you can stay on your feet on an ice rink, but these boots did better than most of the others.
+The soft, sticky rubber compound seems to aid in the grip on icy surfaces and does not lessen the grip on snow or hardpack.
+Every time we thought we had found a boot with a good grip on the ice, we would slip the Nation Plus on the other foot and test them side by side, and every time, the Nation Plus was among the grippiest.
+That said, ice is still ice, and nothing will guarantee you can stay on your feet, but these boots did better than most others.

 These boots are built relatively well and last a long time.
 Every seam is double-stitched, meaning it would take a lot of wear and tear to get the pieces of leather to separate.
-We have been testing these boots for a long time and haven't experienced a leather panel separating.
-However, we have noticed that the leather can leach out color when wet, and one tester noticed some color from the leather staining his mudroom floor.
-Also, unlike other Pac boots, the Nation Plus has a synthetically-insulated liner instead of felt, and this material packs down over time and loses its loft, but not for a while.
+We have been testing these boots for a long time and haven't experienced any leather panel separations.
+However, we noticed that the leather can leach color when wet, and one tester noticed some color from the leather staining his mudroom floor.
+Also, unlike other Pac boots, the Nation Plus has a synthetically insulated liner instead of felt, which packs down over time and loses its loft, but not for a while.

 Should You Buy the Kamik Nation Plus?